-Yes, I believe it is a topic that needs to be addressed but not in the way most Believers are going about it.
-We forget that as Believers our most important command is to love others just as Yeshua/Jesus loves us.
-Remember, He didn’t spend His life preaching to those already found; instead, He went to all the sinners and lost sheep, to spend time with them!
-We are also forgetting that everyone is a sinner and just because some people have a different way of thinking or are struggling in an area like homosexuality, that our first plan of action is to ostracize them.
+Yes, I believe it is a topic that needs to be addressed but not in the way most believers are going about it.
+We forget that as believers in Yeshua (Jesus), our most important command is to love others just as He loves us.
+Remember, Yeshua didn’t spend His life preaching to those already found; instead, He went to all the sinners and lost sheep to spend time with them!
+We are also forgetting that everyone is a sinner.
+Just because some people have a different way of thinking or struggle in an area like homosexuality, our first plan of action shouldn’t be to ostracize them.

 We are called to be disciples of Yeshua and to show those not walking in Him, or who are struggling in their walk, that He is really real and standing with His arms wide open to even the deadliest of sinners!

-This is a brilliant book that I recommend all congregations, groups, and families read together as a way of discussing and searching the Word on this subject.
-Instead of taking children out of the classes and schools that teach about subjects we, as Believers, don’t agree with; maybe we should start talking to our kids about the lessons being taught and what the Bible says about such topics.
-That way, when the time comes, they will be ready to face the real world and the challenges that come with it, with the love of Yeshua for everyone who walks into their lives.
+This is a brilliant book that I recommend all congregations, groups, and families read to discuss and search the Word on this subject.
+Instead of taking children out of the classes and schools that teach about subjects we, as believers, don’t agree with, maybe we should start talking to our kids about the lessons being taught and what the Bible says about such topics.
+That way, when the time comes, they will be ready to face the real world and the challenges that they will face with the love of Yeshua for everyone who walks into their lives.

-Of course, there were things I didn’t agree with in this book, but I think that was the point.
-Let’s stop closing books or videos just because they contradict with some of our views; avoiding conversations because the topic is controversial; or refusing to have anything to do with people who, for example, identify as gay or lesbian.
+Of course, I disagreed with some of the doctrines in this book, but I think that was the point.
+Let’s stop closing books or videos just because they contradict some of our views, avoiding conversations because the topic is controversial, or refusing to have anything to do with people who, for example, identify as gay or lesbian.
 Instead, let’s start showing them the love of Yeshua and what His Word says.
 We can reach so many more people with kindness rather than judgment and hate, without contradicting our own beliefs!

-Caleb’s story is one that needs to get told!
+Caleb’s story needs to get told!
 We might not see eye to eye on all the points made, but it’s a perfect conversation starter!
-I hope that this book will also inspire Christians/Believers, to stop trying to take the speck out of other people’s eyes and start to see them as God does, His Children who are lost and need to be found.
-Let’s spread the love of Yeshua/Jesus with everyone; even if they’re living a life you wouldn’t live yourself.
+I hope that Messy Grace will also inspire Christians/believers to stop trying to take the speck out of other people’s eyes and start to see them as God does, His children who are lost and need to be found.
+Let’s spread the love of Yeshua (Jesus) with everyone; even if they’re living a life, you won’t live yourself.